AbisheikRaj/Notifier/README.md

 # Notifier

 ## Objective :
-This Web Application notifies you what are the events/tasks are available on your schedule.
-It reminds you on that particular date and time accordingly.
+This Web Application notifies you what are the events/tasks are available on your schedule and It reminds you on that particular date and time accordingly.

 ## Software Requirements :
       1) JAVA version 8 and Above.